Klemen Boštjančič

-Klemen Boštjančič (born 1 September 1972, in Ljubljana) Slovenian businessman and politician.
+Klemen Boštjančič (born 1 September 1972) Slovenian businessman and politician.
 He has served as the minister of finance of the Republic of Slovenia since 2022.

 Career

 Boštjančič is an accountant by profession.
 He was the Chairman of the management board of Sava, the Chairman of the supervisory board of Sava Turizem and a member of the management board of the Association of Supervisors of Slovenia.

 Adria Airways

 In 2011, he was appointed Chairman of the management board of Adria Airways.
 In March 2012, he was first dismissed at a meeting of the supervisory board, but was later called back, as in the event of his departure, all Adria aircraft would remain on the ground.

 Minister of Finance

 On 2 June 2022, he was appointed the minister of finance in the 15th Government of Slovenia under the leadership of Robert Golob.
 At the hearing in the screening committee on 30 May 2022, he pointed out that the crisis could also be an opportunity and that he would advocate the re-establishment of the link between tax and social policy.

+On 23 January 2024 the government appointed him as the Deputy Prime Minister in a correspondence session.
+On 14 March 2024 the government, led by Robert Golob, appointed Eva Boštjančič, wife of Boštjančič, as a member of the council of the Slovenian National Theatre Drama Ljubljana.